Medically reviewed on September 5, 2018

 What are some things I need to know or do while I take Icar?

 - Tell all of your child's health care providers that your child is taking Icar (iron suspension).
 This includes your child's doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This medicine may affect certain lab tests.
-Tell all of your child's health care providers and lab workers that your child takes Icar.
+Tell all of your child's health care providers and lab workers that your child takes Icar (iron suspension).

 - This medicine stops many drugs from getting into the body.
-If your child takes other drugs, check with the doctor to see if you need to give them at some other time than this medicine.
+If your child takes other drugs, check with the doctor to see if you need to give them at some other time than Icar (iron suspension).